aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotm-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTM to ODS or Online App" h2="Export DOTM to ODS via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include DOTM to ODS conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to ODS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+The DOTM file format is a Microsoft Word template file used to store document settings and macros.
+It is used to create documents with the same formatting and macros.
+However, the OpenDocument Spreadsheet (ODS) format is an open standard for spreadsheets, and is used to store data in a tabular format.
+Therefore, it is necessary to convert DOTM to ODS in order to access the data stored in the DOTM file.

+<h2>How Aspose.Total Helps for DOTM to ODS Conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that enables developers to create, manipulate and convert documents, spreadsheets, and presentations.
+It includes the feature-rich, powerful and easy to use document manipulation and conversion API Aspose.Words for C++ and the spreadsheet manipulation and conversion API Aspose.Cells for C++.

+Using Aspose.Words for C++, developers can easily export DOTM to HTML.
+After that, Aspose.Cells for C++ can be used to convert HTML to ODS.
+This makes it easy to include DOTM to ODS conversion feature within C++ applications.
+Aspose.Total for C++ also provides a wide range of features for document manipulation and conversion, making it a great choice for developers.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}